RishankDudhat05/VOYAGR/userstories.md

 #### User Story
 > *As a* traveler in a remote area,
-> *I want to view my itinerary without internet connectivity,
+> *I want to* view my itinerary without internet connectivity,
 > *So that* I can still follow my plans when offline.

 #### Acceptance Criteria
 - *And I know I am done when:* I can open the app without internet and see my saved itinerary, with updates syncing once I reconnect.

 #### Source Justification
-This story enhances **System Availability & Usability**, identified as important for travelers in areas with limited connectivity.
+This story enhances System Availability & Usability, identified as important for travelers in areas with limited connectivity.

 ---